jkomoros/boardgame/README.md

 //go:generate autoreader
 ```

-(You'll find it near the top of examples/memory/main.go)
+(In the memory package you'll find it near the top of `examples/memory/main.go`)

 And then immediately before every struct you want to have a PropertyReader for, include the magic comment: